-1944 truck production of both civilian and military trucks a "must" program and declared manpower for its production "essential." has established an equal priority rating for all of the segments of the program, both military and civilian.
+On November 2, 1943, a final decision as to 1944 truck production was made by the War Production Board in which there was reflected a more realistic appreciation of the needs of the civilian trucking industry.
+For example, the War Production Board has designated 1944 truck production of both civilian and military trucks a "must" program and declared manpower for its production "essential."
+It has established an equal priority rating for all of the segments of the program, both military and civilian.
 It has provided for unified expediting.
 Furthermore, it recognized to a greater degree the essentiality of filling civilian truck needs.
-While military requests were cut only approximately 3 percent, civilian domestic requests, although cut by nearly 15 percent, were much more adequately recognized than seemed likely last August.
+While military requests were cut only approximately 3 percent, civilian domestic requests, although cut by nearly 15 percent, were much more adequately recognized than seemed probably last August.

 A further encouraging feature of this decision is the fact that it was based upon a survey of the production facilities in the country as to components considered most scarce, i. e., rear axles, transmissions, and engines.

 This survey, however, was deficient in that it did not attempt to take into account such underlying facility bottlenecks as foundry and bearing manufacturing facilities.
-The committee has been assured bearing manufacturing facilities.
 The committee has been assured that such surveys are, however, being conducted and that steps will be taken to prevent such facility shortages from impeding the production schedule agreed upon.
-Likewise, the survey was somewhat deficient in failing to take into account, completely and accurately, the demands on the same facilities for the production of replacement As previously noted, this survey is likewise in the process of formulation.
+The survey was deficient in failing to take into account, completely and accurately, the demands on the same facilities for the production of replacement parts.
+As previously noted, this survey is in the process of formulation.

-It should also be noted that the program for civilian truck production has not been stepped up appreciably for the first half of 1944 over that approved last August and that meeting civilian production schedules will, to a large degree, depend upon the construction of new facilities.
+It should also be noted that the program for civilian truck production has not been stepped up appreciably for the first half of 1944 over that approved last August and that meeting civilian production schedules for the second half of 1944 will, to a large degree, depend upon the construction of new facilities.
 A further factor delaying the actual delivery of civilian trucks is the fact that military production has already been scheduled far ahead and although civilian production has been accorded equal priority, it cannot apply to facilities already absorbed by military production.

-The committee recommends that all possible speed be achieved in the production of trucks and that existing schedules be reexamined in order to ascertain whether or not some part of present military production may not be deferred without impeding the the war effort.
+The committee recommends that all possible speed be achieved in the production of trucks and that existing schedules be reexamined by the War Department in order to ascertain whether or not some part of present military production may not be deferred without impeding the war effort.